ltrybuch/lib-themisui/themis_components/thLazy/readme.md

 `th-lazy` accepts a:
 - `src` URL of where it will fetch its inner content from.
+- `name` The name that will be used to reference the content with `LazyManager`.
 - `error-message` a message to be displayed if there is an error loading the template. _if_ nothing is passed in then defaults to "We had trouble loading your content.
 Try reloading the page."